 So you have decided that you want a level term life insurance policy, what next?
-As you will know, this is a short-term policy that only lasts for a set period of time before you either have to renew or find yourself a completely different policy.
+As you may know, term life is “pure insurance” in that it is a policy that only lasts for a set period of time.
+Upon the end of the policy term you either have to renew (if your insurer allows it), find yourself a completely different policy, or simply go without.

 What is Convertible Term Life Insurance?

-Furthermore, you won’t have to provide evidence of your insurability again which means that your initial medical examination will be used – the one they took when you first signed up with the company.
+Furthermore, you won’t have to provide evidence of your insurability which means that your initial health rate category assigned to you will be used – the one the insurer assigned to you first took out your policy with the company.

 For example, although there are companies that break from the mold, the average company seems to require that the policy’s conversion option be exercised somewhere around 65 to 75 years of age.

-Even if you have come down with a serious illness since you had the policy, if life insurance is convertible, the policy can be converted to permanent coverage guaranteed.
+Even if you have come down with a serious illness since you had the policy, if life insurance is convertible, the policy can be converted to permanent coverage guaranteed, no questions asked.

-The company would convert all or a portion of your face amount into permanent coverage, typically into one of the company’s universal life insurance policies.
-The company would convert the policy based on your original health class rating, with an adjustment for your age, based on the particular policy you are converting to.
+The company would convert all or a portion of your face amount into permanent coverage, typically into one of the company’s universal life insurance policies or cash value whole life insurance.
+The company would convert the policy based on your original health class rating, with an adjustment in premium based on your current age and the particular policy you are converting to.

-Example – As an example, let’s use Samantha who was aged 30 when she bought a 20-year policy.
+As an example, let’s use Samantha who was 30 when she bought a 20-year policy.
 She originally qualified for the preferred best rate class.
 She included a conversion rider so she had the option ready and waiting to activate at any point before she turned 50.

-Sadly, she has now been diagnosed with Type 1 diabetes.
-Luckily, the conversion allows Samantha to convert her term life policy into a permanent option at the same rate a healthy 50-year old would see.
-If she were to let the term life policy expire and then find a new one, she would pay considerably more money because the medical condition would be taken into account.
+Sadly, at age 38 she has now been diagnosed with Type 1 diabetes.
+Luckily, the conversion allows Samantha to convert her term life policy into a permanent option at the same rate a healthy 38 year old would see.
+If she were to let the term life policy expire and then try and find a new one, she would pay considerably more money (or possibly be declined) because the carrier would take her medical condition into account.